-The most important key to successful authorization management rests in actively monitoring your active authorizations.
-To maintain a current understanding of authorization usage, weekly status check-ins are imperative.
+The most important key to successful ABA benefits and authorization management rests in consistently monitoring your active authorizations.
+Weekly status check-ins are imperative to maintain a current understanding of authorization usage.
 We would encourage you to designate a single team member to be responsible for monitoring authorizations, maintaining awareness of usage, and reviewing the start and end dates.
-If your organization works with a revenue cycle management partner, ABA billing company, or have specialized management software, this may be a service that you can take advantage of.
+If your organization works with a revenue cycle management partner or ABA billing company or has specialized management software, this may be a service that you can take advantage of.
 Maximizing begins with monitoring and ensuring that you know the ins and outs of insurance for ABA therapy.

-A final key to prioritize when managing authorizations – and one that goes hand in hand with the communication aspect– is scheduling.
-If it is possible, give your scheduling department access to authorization usage information so that adjustments can be made in accordance with timeframes and usage.
+A final key to prioritize when managing authorizations – and one that goes hand in hand with good communication – is scheduling.
+If possible, give your scheduling department access to authorization usage information so that adjustments can be made in accordance with timeframes and usage.
 Open lines of communication between the billing team and scheduling department will help ensure that scheduling complies with ABA billing rules, requirements, and other authorization usage factors.

 Despite more common difficulties that come with the authorization process, prioritizing these three focuses can help reduce pain points and lost revenue from developing into larger issues.
 Consistently monitor.
 Clearly communicate.
 And stick to your schedule.

-If your organization is looking for a ABA billing company to help alleviate the burden of managing authorizations, please contact Missing Piece Billing and Consulting today at email@example.com or 765-628-7400.
+If your organization is looking for an ABA billing company that will help alleviate the burden of managing authorizations, contact us today!